|

 "If we understand the relationship between the two, we may be ableto use observations of solar storms as an early warning for potentialstrandings to happen," said Moore.

-the world, to be better prepared to respond, thus having the ability to add more animals."
+"This would allow stranding of stakeholders in global hotspots, and really all over the world, to be better prepared to respond, thus having the ability to add more animals."

 0 komentar: